How Long Does It Take to Build a Plane?

 Design and Planning

-The first step in building any plane begins with design and planning.
-For commercial aircraft, this phase can take several years.
-Engineers and designers work on computer simulations and wind tunnel tests.
-They ensure the plane meets safety and performance standards.
-The Boeing 787 Dreamliner, for instance, had its design phase last over six years.
+Everything starts with design.
+For commercial aircraft, this phase takes several years.
+Engineers work computer simulations and wind tunnel tests to meet safety and performance standards.
+The Boeing 787 Dreamliner’s design phase lasted over six years.
+Probably should have led with this, honestly: most of the time happens before manufacturing begins.

 Prototyping